Oozna/Numerical-Analysis/README.md

 # Repo for Matlab and Python-scripts
 ## Course MA069G, Mathematical Modeling / Numerical Analysis

-By Eric Johansson and Can Kupeli
+By Eric Johansson, Can Kupeli and Samuel Greenberg